elu267/Final_Project/README.md

 # Final_Project

 ## Objective
-Create a web application that allows one to investigate skin abnormalities such as moles / lesions and determine whether they should visit with a doctor or dermatologist for further testing.
+Create a web application that allows users to investigate skin abnormalities such as moles / lesions displayed in an uploaded image.

 ## Overview
 #### What is a mole?